Ryan McMahon Player Props: Rockies vs. Reds

 Ryan McMahon At The Plate

-- McMahon has 73 hits and an OBP of .356 to go with a slugging percentage of .511.
-All three of those stats are tops among Colorado hitters this season.
+- McMahon leads Colorado with 73 hits and an OBP of .356, plus a team-best slugging percentage of .506.

-- Among qualified batters in MLB action, his batting average ranks 44th, his on-base percentage ranks 33rd, and he is 17th in the league in slugging.

-- McMahon will look to extend his 11-game hitting streak.
-He's batting .450 with two homers over the course of his last outings.
+- He ranks 49th in batting average, 38th in on base percentage, and 18th in slugging among qualified hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.